Why is Information Security Important?

 If you experience a cybersecurity incident, please report it to the Information Security Office at iso@utah.edu or soc@utah.edu.

-If you cannot tell whether an email is legitimate, please forward it to phish@utah.edu or call your respective help desk:
+If you cannot tell whether an email is legitimate, please report it using the Phish Alert Button, by forwarding it as an attachment to phish@utah.edu, or calling your respective help desk: